akuldevali/IP_Project_1/README.md

 For a complete comparison of all three protocols:

-1. Set up the required environments for all protocols
+1. Set up test files for all protocols
 2. Run tests for each protocol separately
 3. Compare results across protocols